chamberm/Detect/README.md

 **Note**: the **examples** directory contains notebooks with code used to generate the results and figures from the paper.

+# Disclaimer
+Please note that Detect is for research use only.

 # Author
 Maxime Chamberland [Website](https://chamberm.github.io/)